Packaging in its natural environment: Sonoco at interpack 2017

 “We had a lot of positive feedback on our booth, even from competitors.
 The design invited visitors to take a break from the trade fair’s hustle and bustle, and to examine our packaging solutions more closely.”

 At its centrally located booth in hall 9, Sonoco served Bircher muesli from in-mould labelling (IML) plastic packaging in the kitchen area, while the coffee table displayed versatile rigid paper containers.
 Visitors also had the chance to thoroughly test the packaging on bistro and dining tables.
 Moreover, transparent packaging on retail shelves allowed them to take a peek at the solutions’ interior.
 The booth’s large back wall referred to the basic idea behind the design: Packaging Designed for Individuals.

 The design was well received by trade show visitors.
 “We had a lot of positive feedback on our booth, even from competitors,” says Séan Cairns, Vice President and General Manager at Sonoco Consumer Products Europe.
 “The design invited visitors to take a break from the trade fair’s hustle and bustle, and to examine our packaging solutions more closely.”

 The right platform for new products

 Sonoco presented curious visitors with an overview of its entire consumer packaging portfolio.
 The focus was on new products such as a prototype of the WindowCan, which was presented at Interpack for the first time.
-The packaging solution with a paper label is produced using the in-mould labelling process and combines Sonoco’s know-how in the fields of composite cans and plastic packaging.
+The packaging solution with a paper label is produced using the in-mould labelling process and combines Sonoco’s know-how in the fields of rigid paper containers and plastic packaging.
 A transparent window in the label allows consumers to see the product inside for themselves.
 Food producers can design the window according to their preferences – from the shape of a mouth-watering candy to that of a cute unicorn.
-Up until recently, it was very difficult, if not impossible, to apply windows to traditional composite cans.
+Up until recently, it was very difficult, if not impossible, to apply windows to traditional rigid paper containers.